-The Committee develops educational curriculum for patent assistants, paralegals and clerks leading to the professional designation of Certified Canadian Patent Administrator (CCPA) The Committee sets the certification exam and develops continuing education for the CCPAs.
+The committee develops educational curriculum for patent assistants, paralegals and clerks leading to the professional designation of Certified Canadian Patent Administrator (CCPA) upon successfully passing the exam.
+The committee sets the certification exam and develops continuing education for the CCPAs.